-Ice hockey is Canada's biggest sport, and one of its claims to fame.
+Ice hockey is Canada's most prominent sport, and one of its claims to fame.

 Established in 1943, the Hockey Hall of Fame functions both as a museum, as well as a place to recognize the greatest players and coaches of all time.
 Adult admission costs $17.50.